How powerful does your PC really need to be?

 If you’re planning on buying a new PC or upgrading your existing computer, the first question you’ll probably ask yourself is ‘how fast does it need to be?’
 If you believe the hype, only the fastest, most powerful model, loaded with RAM and a ton of storage space will do.
-The truth is, however, that for most of users a basic PC is more than powerful enough.
+However, the truth is that for most users, a basic PC is more than powerful enough.
 Most people use a computer for email, browsing the web, and running office applications like a word processor and spreadsheet program.
-For those tasks, even the lowest cost, most basic PC will do the job.
+For those tasks, even at the lowest cost, the most basic PC will do the job.

 When you need a faster and more powerful PC